shefiarasheed/Shefi/README.md

 5.Created the Model class for the json response.

 6.Call the API using retrofit to parse the result.

-7.Parse the Json result and display in recycleview as per requirement 8.Used MVC pattern to develop this app.(Model view and controller strategy) 9.Implemeted Junittest.
-The testing implemented for checking the API key is valid or not 10.Used good Java coding pattern to implemet this app.
+7.Parse the Json result and display in recycleview as per requirement

+8.Used MVC pattern to develop this app.(Model view and controller strategy)

+9.Implemeted Junittest.
+The testing implemented for checking the API key is valid or not

+10.Used good Java coding pattern to implemet this app.

 11.Implemented Espresso UI testing.The testing is implemeted  for validating matching the textview text values with constant String values.For testing this,

 Turn off animation on your test device, go to Settings > Developer Options and turn off all the following options under the "Drawing" section:

-Window animation scale
-Transition animation scale
-Animator duration scale
+Window animation scale,Transition animation scale & Animator duration scale

 12.Scripts for Gradle,

 Gradle Script

 ######## To Build the project#####

 android {

     signingConfigs {
         nytimes {
             storeFile file('C:\\Users\\admin\\Downloads\\NYTimes-master (1)\\nytimes.jks')